 A couple of weeks ago, I was on Nextdoor and came across a woman who was very upset.
 She had been searching for a new home, and things weren’t working out well for her.
 A Houston house she went under contract to purchase ended up having foundation damage that the seller refused to fix.
 The woman was then upset that she did not get her option money back since she felt they may have known about the issue.
-I took a moment to briefly explain the option period to the woman in the thread, and went on my way.
-A bit later I came back to the thread and was quite surprised at the positive feedback I got for the response.
-Due to that, I decided to write a bit more about the option period is.
-So, how does an option period work in Houston TX?
+So was she right?
+Let’s look at how does an option period work in Houston TX?

 “The Option Period in Texas is a specified number of days set forth in a real estate contract which allows the buyer to terminate the contract for any reason.
 This option, when written into a real estate contract, creates the right to terminate the contract within a certain number of days for a specified price without risking the earnest money deposit.”
 In short: The option period is a window of time in which the buyer can back out of the contract for ANY reason.